crystalleat/Dividend-Predictor-App/README.md

 License

-- MIT License.
+- None.
 Feel free to use and modify with credit.

 Created as part of BA870 Financial Analytics @ Boston University